JesseVelden/bas-connect/README.md

 This script is based on the VS Code Extensions but adapted to provide fixed SSH ports and a more streamlined CLI experience with the ability to automatically start the dev space and reconnect if the connection is lost.

-You can run the `dev` script with arguments like this `npm run dev -- -- -l xxx.com -d ws-xxxx` the double `--` are needed to first pass it to te npm run script and then again to ts-node
+You can run the `dev` script with arguments like this `npm run dev -- -- -u xxx.com -d ws-xxxx` the double `--` are needed to first pass it to te npm run script and then again to ts-node

 Contributions are welcome!